-Glycine models presented here are limited to 'Emre Kiris collection'.
-Some of them are not in my custody anymore, some are sold, some are donated to museums but still displayed here to complete the timeline from 1920s to 2000s.
-I could say that these are the mainstream models.
-Enjoy the time tunnel:
+Glycine models presented here are limited to my collection.
+Some of them are not in my custody anymore, sold or donated to museums but still displayed here to complete the timeline from 1920s to 2000s.

 This is the poster for the event on 1926 where this watch was given as a prize.

-And here we have the winners, Shutzenkonigin from 1926 Bern.
-High probably the lady there in the middle got this watch.
+And here we have the winners, Shutzenkonig/in from 1926 Bern.
+This watch has crowned the wrists of one of these persons in the picture.
 It wasn't just watches given away, many other objects were presented to the winners.
 Schuetzenfest items are a different sphere for collectors and I was fortunate to know several of them.

-This elegant timepieces' case is Niello silver.
-Something that was popular back then.
+This elegant watchcase is Niello silver,a technique that was popular back then.
 Niello is made by fusing together silver, copper, lead and then mixing the molten alloy with sulfur.
 It is used as an inlay on engraved or etched metal.
 This one is LeCoultre watch where the movement is from Glycine.
 A. LeCoultre and Jaeger merged in 1928 to form Jaeger LeCoultre.

 Glycine, specialized in small caliber movements in their early decades and has manufactured ring watches where time would tick elegantly on your fingers.